gabsens/DimensionReduction/README.md

 ## NMF

 I didn't have time to implement NMF by myself and just used what is available in `sklearn.decomposition`.
-I reproduced the results of Lee & Seung in their foundational 1999 paper regarding Grolier encyclopedia articles.
+I reproduced the results of Lee & Seung regarding Grolier encyclopedia articles in their foundational 1999 paper.

 ## Files description
 * `report.pdf` contains theoretical explanations behind the algorithms as well as practical results